-Just because mold isn't visible doesn't mean it isn't present in your ideal home.
+Just because mould isn't visible doesn't mean it isn't present in your ideal home.
 In fact, a mould problem could signal the presence of broader problems such as water damage, leaks, or even flooding in the home.
-To detect the type of mould present, a mold remediation specialist would often do a visual evaluation and sample the air and surfaces in the residence.
+To detect the type of mould present, a mould remediation specialist would often do a visual evaluation and sample the air and surfaces in the residence.
 Thermal imaging may be used in this form of home inspection to find moist or cold locations behind walls, where mould thrives.

 7) Pest Inspection